bluescarni/tanuki/doc/wrap.rst

       Generic constructor.

-      This constructor will create a :cpp:class:`wrap` from the input value *x*.
+      This constructor will create a :cpp:class:`wrap` from the input value :cpp:var:`x`.

       This constructor is enabled only if *all* the following conditions are satisfied: